Weather in the UK – forecast, data, and advice for drivers

 Average temperatures in the UK

-The table shows a clear, sustained pattern of warmer conditions across most months from 2022 to 2025 when compared with the 30‑year long‑term mean.
+Data from the Met Office shows a sustained pattern of warmer conditions across most months of the year from 2022 to 2025 when compared with the 30‑year long‑term mean average.

 Although individual months fluctuate, the overall picture is one of persistent warmth, with only a few brief returns to cooler‑than‑average conditions.